akydd/realworld-backend-go-prometheus/readme.md

 The project uses **Hexagonal Architecture** (Ports & Adapters):

 - **Domain layer** (`internal/domain/`) — pure Go business logic with no framework dependencies.
 Each resource (user, profile, article, comment, tag) has its own controller and repository interface.
-- **Inbound adapter** (`internal/adapters/in/webserver/`) — Gorilla Mux HTTP server.
+- **HTTP inbound adapter** (`internal/adapters/in/webserver/`) — Gorilla Mux HTTP server.
 Handlers decode requests, call domain services, and encode responses.
 Authentication is handled by JWT middleware.
+- **gRPC inbound adapter** (`internal/adapters/in/grpc/`) — native gRPC server backed by proto-generated stubs.
+A single unary interceptor handles auth (mandatory, optional, or none) per method.
+Both servers share the same domain controller instances — no business logic duplication.
 - **Outbound adapter** (`internal/adapters/out/db/`) — PostgreSQL persistence via `sqlx`.
 Goose migrations run automatically on startup.

 See [arch.md](arch.md) for a full description of every layer, route, schema, and design decision.

 ## CI/CD

-Every push to `main` (and any `v*` tag) runs the following GitHub Actions pipeline.
+Every push to `main` runs the GitHub Actions pipeline.
 It can also be triggered manually via the **Run workflow** button in the Actions tab.

 ### Pipeline stages

-1. **Test** — checks out the [gothinkster/realworld](https://github.com/gothinkster/realworld) spec repo, installs Hurl, and runs the full integration test suite (`make int-tests`).
-The build and deploy stages are blocked until this passes.
+1. **HTTP integration tests** — checks out the [gothinkster/realworld](https://github.com/gothinkster/realworld) spec repo, installs Hurl, and runs the full HTTP API test suite (`make int-tests`).
+2. **gRPC integration tests** — runs the Go e2e test suite in `test/grpc/` against a live server and test database (`make int-tests-grpc`).
-2. **Build and push** — builds the Docker image and pushes it to Amazon ECR, tagged with the branch name, semver (on tagged releases), and `latest` (on `main`).
+3. **Build and push** — builds the Docker image and pushes it to Amazon ECR, tagged with the branch name, semver (on tagged releases), and `latest` (on `main`).
-3. **Deploy** — triggers a rolling deployment on ECS Fargate by forcing a new deployment of the `realworld-service`.
+4. **Deploy** — triggers a rolling deployment on ECS Fargate by forcing a new deployment of the `realworld-service`.
 Only runs on pushes to `main`, not on tag pushes.
 ECS pulls the new `latest` image, starts new tasks, waits for them to pass the ALB health check at `GET /api/healthcheck`, then drains the old tasks.

 ### Infrastructure